 Picture-book Illustration - Walker Books

-After the animation wrapped, I joined Walker Books as illustrator for The Adventures of Abney and Teal picture books.
+After the animation wrapped, I worked with Walker Books on The Adventures of Abney and Teal picture books.

-Working closely with the design team, I adapted the stories into book format—aligning with their needs, incorporating feedback, and staying true to the visual direction of the original series.
-It was a chance to explore new layouts and formats, and it broadened both my creative and technical range.
+Working closely with the design team, I helped adapt the stories into book format, exploring page layouts, pacing, and composition while staying true to the visual world of the original series.
+It was a valuable chance to move from screen-based storytelling into picture-book illustration.

 The Adventures of Abney and Teal - Walker Books